DevOcean/rails-poc/README.md

 What do you think about created models?
 Are they __safe__?
 How can you test it better, if you can?

+* _Depending on what kind of information the `Manager` model is going to hold in the future (right now only has a reference to the `User`), I'd chosen to use a 'role' attribute (or something similar) on the `User` model and create a scope within the `Establishment` to facilitate quering for it.
+This simplifies the schema, and the associations between models._

+* _There is no validation on the actual attributes (i.e. email or phone number format), allowing to have multiple ways to save the information in the database which can be a problem in the future._

+* _Since the actual models only contain associations (and no logic or custom methods) there is nothing else to test besides that._

 ## Controller

 There is a single endpoint to: